yyshastri/InnerSource-Patterns/README.md

 This document presents the synthesis of the results of Round 2 in which we asked you to provide your feedback on the challenges and strategies identified in Round 1.
 Based on your inputs we have distilled a list of InnerSource Patterns whose structure is based on the patterns as found in the InnerSource Commons.

-In Round 2 you were presented with a hierarchy of levels, wherein each level had a set of associated challenges and strategies.
+In Round 2 you were presented with a hierarchy of levels (see figure below), wherein each level had a set of associated challenges and strategies.
 A brief explanation of each level is given below.

 <img src="half-onion-is-delphi.png" alt="Hierarchy of levels" width="50%" title="Hierarchy of levels">